 Suzy Stride – Brought up in Tower Hamlets on a council estate.
 Christian.
 Stood as Labour candidate for Harlow in 2015.
 Favoured by local Corbynsceptics, but thought to have a lower chance of success than Rachel Blake.

-Deeba Syed – Sexual harassment lawyer and Labour member in neighbouring Bethnal Green and Bow.
-Went on the Jo Cox Women in Leadership Programme.
-Only rumoured to be interested.
+Deeba Syed – Sexual harassment lawyer, women’s rights activist and CLP women’s officer in neighbouring Bethnal Green and Bow.
+Former aide to Ed Balls and Jo Cox Women in Leadership Programme 2018 graduate.
+Confirmed to be seeking selection.

 If you want to tell LabourList that you are standing and want to be on this list, or definitely not standing and want that confirmation to be added to this piece, get in touch via Twitter or email us.